ClassicManager/fly-pr-review-apps/README.md

 | ----------   | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `dockerfile` | Custom location of the Dockerfile to build the app
 | `buildTarget`| Target to use when build a new Image from your custom Dockerfile
+| `buildArg`   | Build Args to be used in the docker build.
+Separate multiple build args with a space
 | `name`       | The name of the Fly app.
 Alternatively, set the env `FLY_APP`.
 For safety, must include the PR number.
 Example: `myapp-pr-${{ github.event.number }}`.
 Defaults to `pr-{number}-{repo_org}-{repo_name}`. |
 | `image`      | Optional pre-existing Docker image to use                                                                                                                                                                |
 | `config`     | Optional path to a custom Fly toml config.
 Config path should be relative to `path` parameter, if specified.                                                                                             |